 As you embark on another week in your life I’m sure that you are faced with numerous ideas, dreams and initiatives you would like to accomplish.
 Being creative is a roller coaster of a ride with the thrills of launches as well as the crushing pressure of failures.
 Do you fear failure and find you’re avoiding failure in work and launching your dreams or ideas?

-I recently was coaching one of my students that was suffering from analysis paralysis; he had too many ideas and didn’t know where to start.
+Recently I was coaching one of my students who was suffering from analysis paralysis.
+He had too many ideas and didn’t know where to start.
 Not knowing where to start is one of the most common challenges I see in creative entrepreneurs: There is no lack of ideas, it’s how and which ones to put into play.
 I shared with my student a few secret decision-making disciplines to help him invest his creativity wisely.

 Here they are:

 Decision making discipline filter #1: When I am faced with looking at a list of ideas or choices I need to make with my time, I use the following filter: What will allow me to create the most significant impact on the lives of people while doing what I love the most, making the most money possible in the least amount of time?

 So, an example of this would be, I launched an online mentorship to help people discover their God-given calling.
 The course allowed me to teach (which I love), is automated and running 24/7 and is a wise use of my creativity not demanding that I travel or teach one on one.
 Also, the course allows me to exercise a part of my creativity that matches most of my strengths.
 Let me explain…